Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Forest risk and wildfire management.

-Example: drought management plans developed by River Basin Authorities incorporate Sendai guidelines to reduce community vulnerability.
+For example, drought management plans developed by river basin authorities incorporate Sendai guidelines to reduce community vulnerability.

 International examples